3j9fkyahunqoxwqu/CK-s-Raspberry-Pi-3-config/README.md

 You can get the latest version of Pi-Hole including installation instructions from [here](https://github.com/pi-hole/pi-hole).

+The basic command to install PI-Hole is: `sudo curl -sSL https://install.pi-hole.net | bash`.

+The following example is not needed anymore, but in case you have troubles ensure dnsmasq.conf is correct configured.

 * Edit */etc/dnsmasq.conf* via: `sudo nano /etc/dnsmasq.conf`.
 * Modify `#listen-address=` to: `listen-address=127.0.0.1, 192.168.xxx.xxx, 10.8.0.1`.
 * Replace the second IP with your Raspberry Pi local network IP and the third IP is the *tun0* interface.